30-day Report for Cares Act Funding

 - The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act.

 Brandeis University is using the Free Application for Federal Student Aid (FAFSA) as the application to apply for a HEERF grant.
 Any currently enrolled student who was enrolled at least half-time in a degree program, not including programs offered exclusively online, during the spring 2020 semester, who filed a valid 2019-2020 or 2020-2021 FAFSA by June 24, 2020, and was determined to be eligible for Title IV federal aid by the Office of Student Financial Services, is eligible for a HEERF grant.
-As of July 7, 2020, 1,744 students met the criteria for the grant.
+As of 7/7/20, 1,743 students met the criteria for the grant.
 Students with a FAFSA EFC of $10,000 or below qualified for a grant of $1,300 and students with an EFC above $10,000 qualified for a grant of $650.
-If all students awarded a grant request distribution of these funds, the entirety of the $1,599,232.50 allotment will be expended.
-Students have until July 16th to request distribution of these funds.
-In the event that unused funds remain after this date, students who did not file the FAFSA by June 24, 2020, or who were unable to claim their grant by July 16, 2020, can request consideration for funds until such time as the funds are expended.
+If all students awarded a grant request distribution of these funds, the entirety of the $1,599,232.50 allotment would have been expended.
+Students had until July 16th to request distribution of these funds.
+As of July 16th, all funds were not expended so an application form was created for eligible students who did not already receive a grant to apply for these funds.
+An e-mail with the application instructions was sent on 7/20/20 to all eligible students who did not request the grant by 7/16/20.
+Currently- and newly-eligible students will be included in future application instruction e-mails until funds are expended.
+As of 8/21/20, $77,829 in funds remained and, as of 10/5/20, $57,757.50 in funds remained.

 - Any instructions, directions, or guidance provided by the institution to students concerning the Emergency Financial Aid Grants.

-On July 1, 2020 an email was sent to all grant-eligible students with instructions on how to request distribution of their HEERF grants.
-On July 8, 2020, a reminder e-mail was sent to all grant-eligible students who did not request their funds.
+On 7/1/2020 an email was sent to all grant-eligible students with instructions on how to request distribution of their HEERF grants.
+On 7/8/20 and 7/14/20, a reminder e-mail was sent to all grant-eligible students who did not request their funds.